 Yes, subject to important considerations described under "Benefit Plan Investors" in this prospectus (investors are cautioned to consult with their counsel).
-By purchasing the Class A(2017-2) notes, each investor purchasing on behalf of employee benefit plans or individual retirement accounts will be deemed to certify that the purchase and subsequent holding of the notes by the investor is and will be exempt from the prohibited transaction rules of ERISA and/or Section 4975 of the Internal Revenue Code.
+By purchasing the Class A(2017-5) notes, each investor purchasing on behalf of employee benefit plans or individual retirement accounts will be deemed to make certain representations and warranties, including that the purchase and subsequent holding of the notes by the investor is and will be exempt from the prohibited transaction rules of ERISA and/or Section 4975 of the Internal Revenue Code.